lowRISC/opentitan/util/uvmdvgen/README.md

 * **i2c_host_sim.core**

   This is the top level fusesoc core file with the sim target.
-It adds the rtl and dv dependencies to construct the complete filelist to pass to simulator's build step.
+It adds the RTL and DV dependencies to construct the complete filelist to pass to simulator's build step.

 * **Makefile**